 What is Sexual Addiction?

 Sexual addiction is characterised by compulsive sexual thoughts and acts.
 It is a condition in which an individual cannot manage their sexual behaviour, despite the negative consequences to themselves or others.
-Like all addictions, it bears an increasingly negative impact on the addict and his / her family members as the disorder progresses.
+Like all addictions, it bears an increasingly negative impact on the addict and their family members as the disorder progresses.

-For others, however, addiction can involve illegal activities such as exhibitionism, voyeurism, frotteurism, obscene sexting, child molestation and obscene internet communications or rape.
-Sex addicts are necessarily sex offenders.
+For others, however, addiction can involve illegal activities such as exhibitionism, voyeurism, frotteurism, obscene sex-ting, child molestation and obscene internet communications or rape.

 Some unusual sexual behaviour such as paraphillias involving consenting adults, may not be sexual addiction.